McCloudS/subgen/README.md

 # What is this?

 This will transcribe your personal media on a Plex, Emby, or Jellyfin server to create subtitles (.srt) from audio/video files with the following languages: https://github.com/McCloudS/subgen/edit/main/README.md#audio-languages-supported-via-openai and transcribe them into english.
+It technically has support to transcribe from a foreign langauge to itself (IE Japanese > Japanese).
 It is currently reliant on webhooks from Jellyfin, Plex, or Tautulli.
 This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.

 # Why?